 (c) Describe the system used for controlling the level of SBT catch.
 For ITQ and IQ systems, this should include details on how the catch was allocated to individual companies and/or vessels.
-For competitive catch systems this should include details of the process for authorising vessels to catch SBT and how the fishery was monitored for determining when to close the fishery.
-The description provided here should include any operational constraints on effort (both regulatory and voluntary):-
+For

 The IQ system has been implemented since 2006 to ensure the compliance with the SBT allocation to Japan.
 Fishers have to submit an application for SBT allocation to the Ministry of Agriculture, Forestry and Fisheries (MAFF) by 1st March every year.
 If the amount of the total applied quantity is greater than the Japanese catch allocation, allocation to individual vessel is decided based on the SBT catch record of the applying vessel in the past 3 years.
-Transfer of IQ between vessels is in principle prohibited, but can be permitted among vessels under the same owner.
+Transfer of IQs between vessels is in principle prohibited, but can be permitted among vessels under the same owner.
 The catches are monitored through RTMP (Real Time Monitoring Program) and verified at the landing sites by government officials with 100 % coverage.